csaf-poc/csaf_webview/README.md

 feasable and useful?
 * Is there is enough demand for it?

-So we would like to hear from you about how close this component gets to what you need to support displaying CSAF documents on the web and what you would need from it.
+Thus we would like to hear from you about how close this component gets to what you need to support displaying CSAF documents on the web and what you would need from it.
 This helps us planning the maintenance.